Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

 Since $A^m$ has a structure of hyperbolic floor over $A^m_0$, the group $G^m$ has a structure of hyperbolic floor over $G^{m+1}$ as required.

 For each $m$, the group $G^{m+1}$ is a strict retract of $G^m$, and since the groups $G^m$ are all subgroups of $G$, they are $G$-limit groups.
 Thus by Proposition \ref{DecSeqOfGammaLimit} the sequence is finite.
-At the end of this process, we get a group $G^N$ in which $H$ is a free factor, and such that $G$ has a structure of hyperbolic tower based on $G^N$.
+At the end of this process, we get a group $G^N$ in which $H$ is a free factor, and such that $G$ has a structure of hyperbolic tower over $G^N$.

 If all the other factors of the Grushko decomposition of $G^N$ relative to $H$ are surface groups of characteristic at most $-2$ or free groups, we are done.
 So assume that there is a factor $B$ which is neither free nor a closed surface group of characteristic at most $-2$.
 Note that as a retract of $G$, the group $G^N$ is hyperbolic, so as a free factor of $G^N$, the group $B$ is itself hyperbolic.
-We will now show that $B$ has a structure of hyperbolic tower over $\{1\}$.
+We will now show that $B$ has a structure of extended hyperbolic tower over $\{1\}$.

 Both $H$ and $B$ are free factors of $G^N$, thus any two of their conjugates in $G^N$ intersect trivially.
 But since $G^N$ is a retract of $G$, any two conjugates of $H$ and $B$ in $G$ must also intersect trivially.
 Hence the conditions of Proposition \ref{PreretractionForB} are satisfied by $B$: by applying it, we get a non injective preretraction $B \to G$.
-We apply Proposition \ref{RetractionPlus} iteratively to get a non injective preretraction $B \to B$, which by Proposition \ref{Retraction} gives us a retraction $r: B \to B'$, such that $(B, B', r)$ is a hyperbolic floor.
+We apply Proposition \ref{RetractionPlus} iteratively to get a non injective preretraction $B \to B$: by Proposition \ref{Retraction} there is a retraction $r$ from $B$ to a proper subgroup $B'$, such that $(B, B' , r)$ is an extended hyperbolic floor.

 Note that since $B'$ is a retract of $G$, the number of factors in its Grushko decomposition is bounded above by the rank of $G$.
 If any of the factors of the Grushko decomposition of $B'$ are neither free nor surface, we can repeat the process above.
 This terminates, as before, because the groups involved are $G$-limit groups and because the number of factors in the Grushko decomposition of our groups is bounded.
-We finally get that $B$ is a hyperbolic tower over $\{1\}$.
+We finally get that $B$ is an extended hyperbolic tower over $\{1\}$.

-Thus all the factors of $G^N$ distinct from $H$ are hyperbolic towers over $\{1\}$.
-By Remark \ref{TransitivityOfHypTowers}, the group $G^N$ is a hyperbolic tower over $H$.
-This finishes the proof. \end{proof}
+Thus $G$ is an extended hyperbolic tower over $H$.
+As we noted in Definition \ref{HypTower}, since $H$ is not abelian, $G$ is in fact a hyperbolic tower over $H$. \end{proof}